Paiute War: Militia forms

 Each group of riders constituted no more than an undisciplined, leaderless mob of more than one hundred poorly armed riders with few rifles between them.
-One man in the group, Samuel Buckland, later stated the men were full of whisky and without discipline.
+One man in the group, Samuel Buckland, later stated the men were full of whiskey and without discipline.
 While Ormsby assumed a leadership position as being the first to arrive at the station, the five different groups never selected an overall commander and were disorganized in battle.

 The Carson City Rangers arrived first at the ruins of Williams Station, stopping to rest and wait for the other volunteer groups.
 All the men met at the Williams Station to bury the dead and gather and stay the night.
 That night, Judge John Cradlebaugh of the Carson City Rangers told his men that he did not come to wage a war to defend white civilization, but rather to protect threatened communities.
-He advised his men that the Williams brothers had a bad reputation for shady dealings with both Whites and Indians, and that the Indians probably had a good reason for their attack.
+He advised his men that the Williams brothers had a bad reputation for shady dealings with both Whites and Natives, and that the Natives probably had a good reason for their attack.
 Come morning, he, his men, and a few others from the other groups, returned to Carson City.
 The remaining men proceeded north to the Truckee River, and then along that river towards Pyramid Lake.
-They noticed that the path left by the Indians to follow was obvious.
-Articles from the shop were laid out like a trail and tracks of unshod Indian ponies were visible.
+They noticed that the path left by the Natives to follow was obvious.
+Articles from the shop were laid out like a trail and tracks of unshod Native ponies were visible.

 First Battle of Pyramid Lake

 On May 12, the Whites were attacked and routed by Paiute forces under the command of Chief Numaga, approximately five miles south of Pyramid Lake.
 The party first encountered a small band of Paiutes, whom they attacked.
 The band fled after returning a few shots, continuing to fire sporadically as they retreated into a ravine with the Whites in pursuit.
-Once in the ravine, a larger group of Indians appeared, closing the escape route and firing on the settlers from all sides.
+Once in the ravine, a larger group of Natives appeared, closing the escape route and firing on the settlers from all sides.
 The Whites were poorly armed, badly mounted, and almost completely unorganized.
 The survivors escaped into a patch of woods and were pursued for some 20 miles.
 Seventy-six settlers were dead, including Ormsby, and many of the others were wounded.
-According to History of Nevada, three Indians were killed in the battle.
+According to History of Nevada, three Natives were killed in the battle.
 Paiute Johnny Calico, who was 12 at the time, told a historian in 1924 that only three were injured and no one died.

-Indians interviewed in 1880 for historian Angel Myron's History of Nevada reported that the Whites panicked when the assault began and threw down their guns, surrendering, but instead were killed.
+Natives interviewed in 1880 for historian Angel Myron's History of Nevada reported that the Whites panicked when the assault began and threw down their guns, surrendering, but instead were killed.
 Among them was Major Ormsby.